What is a UCAS centre?

 We will validate any letter of recommendation/reference.

 Registered centres have unique access to applications during the application process.
 Centres are able to subscribe to Adviser Track, which will then allow them to see applications once they have been sent to UCAS.
 Some of the benefits are outlined below.

-- Help when you need it – a dedicated telephone line at UCAS.
+- Help when you need it – a dedicated schools support team.

 - Your centre is viewed as a trusted source of applications by universities and colleges.

-- Email your students directly from the system with timely reminders, corrections and comments on their applications.
+- Email students in your group directly from the system with timely reminders, corrections, and comments on their application.

 - Receive monthly mailings from UCAS giving you news, insight and up-to-date information about the application process that you can pass on to your students.

 - Subscribe to Adviser Track – the service that shows your applicants and their status once they have submitted an application.
 View where your applicants are, if they have replied or are ready to reply to their offers, and where they are accepted.

 - As part of the subscription service, you will receive Applicant Status Reports which give you a unique snapshot of where your applications are once they have been submitted to UCAS.